CareerVillage/community-guidelines/index.md

 - **Profile photo(s) that are off topic**
     We define “off topic” in this context as any image that does not have you in it and/or is not relevant to your profession.
 - **Attempts to organize communications outside of our community**
-    For safety reasons, this includes inviting people to contact you, follow you, or connect with you outside of CareerVillage.org.
+    For safety reasons, this includes directly inviting people to contact you, follow you, or connect with you outside of CareerVillage.org. (***If Professional shares their Twitter or LinkedIn on their About Me section of their CV profile, that is OK)

 ## Do’s and Don’ts
 **For Students**